 In a tense scenario, urgency helps to build suspense.
 Archeologists realize the site they’re excavating is close to collapse and they have minutes to evacuate it.
 A detective needs to find a killer before he strikes again.

-Time-based pressures add suspense in everything from murder mysteries to sports stories where athletes have to beat records in fractions of seconds for glory.
+Time-based pressures add suspense in everything from murder mysteries and crime thrillers to sports stories where athletes have to beat records in fractions of seconds for glory.

 In the 1968 film adaptation of Ian Fleming’s James Bond novel Goldfinger, writers upped the suspense.
 In the original, the villain plans to steal the United States’ gold reserves.
 For the screen version, Goldfinger plans to contaminate them with a ‘dirty’ atomic bomb.
 Bond is handcuffed to the bomb, and proves unable to defuse it.
 But an atomic specialist arrives just in time, defusing the bomb with 7 seconds to spare.